Sandy Skoglund: Hangers (1979)

+Radioactive Cats (1980)

 One of Skoglund's best known works, titled Radioactive Cats (1980), features life-size, bright green-painted clay cats running amok in a gray kitchen.
 An older man sits in a chair with his back facing the camera while his elderly wife looks into a refrigerator that is the same color as the walls.
 The cats were sculpted using chicken wire and plaster.
 The kitchen is furnished with used furniture Skoglund acquired, and the man and woman that Skoglund used as models were her neighbors at the time.
 The end product is a very evocative photograph.
 In a 2013 online forum by the Getty Center for Education in the Arts, Terry Barrett and Sydney Walker identified two viable interpretations of Radioactive Cats.
-The first is about social indifference to the elderly and the second is nuclear war and its aftermath, suggested by the artist's title.
+The first is about social indifference to the elderly and the second is nuclear war and its aftermath, drawing comparison to the Chernobyl disaster, and the highly documented dogs that survived the nuclear explosion and fallout.